JavaDerg/AnkiOCR/README.md

 - Anki-Desktop

 ### Installation
-- Go to the [Realease Section](https://github.com/Hugo54x/AnkiOCR/releases "Realease Section") and grab a copy of this project.
+- Go to the [Release Section](https://github.com/Hugo54x/AnkiOCR/releases "Release Section") and grab a copy of this project.
 - Extract the archive and open a command prompt in the folder (`Shift + Right Click`on Windows).
 - Run `pip3 install requirements.txt`